ReadSprintReading Retention

 Active Recall for Reading

-Learn how to use active recall for reading so summaries, notes, and nonfiction books are easier to remember later.
+Learn how to use active recall for reading so nonfiction books, summaries, and notes are easier to retain and apply later.

 Best fit for: Readers who want a more effective way to retain nonfiction books, summaries, and study material.

-Active recall means retrieving the idea without the page in front of you.
+Active recall means retrieving the idea without the source in front of you.

 Explore page